 HRAs allow employers to get out of the insurance “risk” game.
 For any employer that is over 50 employees, whether they are currently self-insured or fully-insured, they are effectively responsible for their employees’ healthcare spend.

 Some employers are figuring out how to manage costs effectively: they are invested in wellness programs, engaged in high-performance network design, and interested in helping employees with chronic conditions effectively manage costs.
 Other employers would rather not try to manage employee healthcare spend.
 If that’s you, the new individual coverage health reimbursement arrangement is the way to go.
 You can still offer generous benefits (or not generous, up to you) and your costs are fixed because you have no risk to manage.

-The good news is that with new HRAs like ICHRA, instead of limiting participation to companies with less than 50 employees with a set contribution limit ($5150 for individuals / $10,450 for families) like a QSEHRA or keeping up with participation requirements like a group plan, it can be any sized company with no minimum or max contributions at whatever monthly cost you want.
+The good news is that with new HRAs like ICHRA, instead of limiting participation to companies with less than 50 employees with a set contribution limit ($5850 for individuals / $11,800 for families in 2023) like a QSEHRA or keeping up with participation requirements like a group plan, it can be any sized company with no minimum or max contributions at whatever monthly cost you want.

 What comes next

 We think HRAs are the way of the future, similar to the shift from pensions to 401Ks, which is why my client is working hard to create the first Individual Coverage HRA tools on the market.
 With a bipartisan history and no loud opposition to the new regulatory changes, we are confident in the longevity of HRAs.

 If you want to learn more, you can check out the guide we just published on the new Individual Coverage HRA, read all about ICHRA benefits, or our CEO’s recent blog on the new rules, or a press release on our White House visit, or watch the President’s remarks on the matter.

 This post was originally published in 2019 and has been updated in 2023 to reflect all of the exciting HRA changes.